-Whether your goal is to lose weight, cut back on sugar or glow with health, we're here to help, with our free Healthy Diet Plans.
+Whether your goal is to lose weight, cut back on sugar or glow with health, we’re here to help, with our free Healthy Diet Plan.
 When creating all our diet plans, we minimise processed foods and pack our recipes with healthy fats, lean protein and slow-release carbs, as well as a mix of vegetarian and vegan recipes throughout the week.
-As a result, you can expect to cut down on added sugar, lose excess pounds and increase your energy, all while improving your digestion and supporting your immune system too.
-If you've not already received your chosen plan, you can sign up using the links here or email us at email@example.com.
+As a result, you can expect to cut down on added sugar, lose excess pounds and increase your energy, all while improving your digestion and supporting your immune system, too.
+If you haven’t received the latest plan, sign up here or email us at email@example.com.

 Ready to take it to the next level?
 Try these six simple ways to supercharge your daily diet.

 Swap one of your regular cuppas for green tea.
 Loaded with protective polyphenols, it is said to have a positive effect on your brain and body.